joncutrer/geopandas-tutorial/README.md

-# geopandas-tutorial
+# geopandas tutorial

 Learn how to ingest and plot shapefiles using the geopandas library in python.
-This collection of juptyer notebooks supports several articles that I have written over at [https://jcutrer.com/python]
+This collection of juptyer notebooks support several articles that I have written over at [https://jcutrer.com/python]

 ## Related Blog Posts